Puquios: Description of Nazca puquios

-The coasts of Peru and Chile are exceptionally arid with agriculture only possible with irrigation.
+The coasts of Peru and Northern Chile are exceptionally arid with agriculture only possible with irrigation.
 Precipitation is less than 25 mm annually near the coast and increases only slowly at higher elevations in the inland Andes.
 Moreover, the Rio Grande de Nazca and its tributaries provide only sparse, seasonal water to the valleys on the Nazca region.
 In the past, precipitation was higher in some eras, possibly reaching an average of 200 mm annually.
 The people of the Nazca culture may have built the puquios to adapt to a climatic transition from greater to lesser precipitation after 400 CE and enduring until about 1100 CE, followed by a wetter period which lasted until about 1450 CE at which time another drier era began that persisted into the 21st century.
 The Nazca culture flourished in the area from 200 BCE to 650 CE.

 The Nazca puquios are found along five of the nine named feeder streams into the Rio Grande de Nazca.
 From south to north, the rivers with puquios are Las Trancas, Taruga, and the Nazca, which has two tributaries, the Tierras Blancas and the Aja.
 The sources of the rivers is in the Andes about 70 km from the puquios.
 The puquios are equally distant from the Pacific Ocean at elevations of about 500 m.
 These small rivers are mostly dry except during the rainy season in the Andes from January to April, but have both underground and surface sections during the dry season.
 The inhabitants of the river valleys constructed the puquios as sources of water during the dry season.